-In a 1972 movie, a charismatic and amateur candidate wins a campaign for the United States Senate.
-As he makes his way to greet his supporters, he pulls his campaign manager into a room and asks: "Now what do I do?"
-You might ask the same question about a Political Science degree: What can I do now?
+You might ask the same question about getting a Political Science degree: What can I do now?
 Students major in Political Science for many reasons.
-Some go on to work in government, others use training in management to work in non-governmental and non-profit organizations in the public or private sectors.
+Some go on to work in government, law enforcement, journalism, teaching, others use training in management to work in non-governmental and non-profit organizations in the public or private sectors.
 Graduates manage campaigns, run for office, or manage an office.
 Some go on to professional schools: law, public administration, public policy or business.
 Others pursue masters or doctorates in political science.
 In other words, Politics is an interesting and dynamic field of study that opens up many doors and prepares students for viable careers both in and out of politics and government.
 You learn skills that apply in many settings.
 You pursue your interests.
 The movie character’s question breaks the election into two parts: running and serving.
 Serving is what we do after graduation.
 But learning about politics-our version of running for office-is rewarding and challenging in itself.
 Learn about representation and legislating in the classroom and then work in an office of a state or national legislator as an intern.
 Spend a semester in a semester long election simulation and then work in a campaign.
 We offer classes, internships, a semester in Washington, independent projects of your design, and many more ways for you to think and engage in politics.

 "As a transfer student to FSU, I was scared of my new surroundings not knowing where I would fit in.
 That all quickly changed when I became involved in the school community.
 Throughout my four years at FSU I have helped establish a club, I am the treasurer for another, and I am an athlete playing field hockey.
 However, none of this could have happened if my amazing political science professors had not given me the support and encouragement to step out of my comfort zone."